The Killa (I Belong To You)

 ⋆ Producing Credits: Dystinkt Beats, uv killin em, Ebby

-⋆ Writing/Composing Credits: Tomislav Ratisec (Dystinkt), Yuval Haim Chain (uv), Ebby, Ari PenSmith, "hitman" bang, Na Jung Ah (153/Joombas), January 8th, Kim Bo Eun, Hwang Yoo Bin, TAEHYUN, YEONJUN, Cho Yun Kyoung, Kim In Hyung, Four Seasons (153/Joombas), danke, Song Jae Kyung
+⋆ Writing/Composing Credits: Tomislav Ratisec (Dystinkt), Yuval Haim Chain (uv), Ebby, Ari PenSmith, "hitman" bang, Na Jung Ah (153/Joombas), January 8th, Kim Bo Eun, Hwang Yoo Bin, Taehyun, Yeonjun, Cho Yun Kyoung, Kim In Hyung, Four Seasons (153/Joombas), danke, Song Jae Kyung

-ABOUT/MEANING: 'The Killa' delves into deep emotional attachment and surrender, where the boys experience a passionate connection that embodies vulnerability and intense devotion.
-Marking a shift from the youthful idealizations of love seen in earlier chapters, this mature portrayal reflects their emotional evolution as they navigate more complex relationships.
-Drawing inspiration from the story of The Little Prince, the song mirrors the fox’s request to be tamed, symbolizing how trust and understanding are essential in forging meaningful connections.
-As the boys continue their journey, 'The Killa' highlights love’s transformative power, showing how surrendering to these deep bonds shapes the boys' emotional growth and guides them toward a future where love, trust, and self-discovery define their path forward.
-[Please note that this is our interpretation of the song's meaning, based on the ongoing narrative of TXT's discography and insights from the members and official press releases.
-It's perfectly fine to have a different interpretation—after all, that's the beauty of music ♡]
+ABOUT/MEANING: 'The Killa (I Belong To You)' delves into deep emotional attachment and surrender, where the boys* experience a passionate connection that embodies vulnerability and intense devotion.
+Marking a shift from the youthful idealizations of love in earlier chapters, this mature portrayal reflects their emotional evolution as they navigate more complex relationships.
+Drawing inspiration from The Little Prince, the song echoes the fox’s request to be tamed, symbolizing how trust and understanding forge meaningful relationships.
+To be “tamed” means to allow oneself to be known and changed by another - a process that brings both joy and risk.
+As the boys open themselves to love’s consuming nature, they confront its power to both wound and heal.
+The Killa ultimately portrays love as transformative: surrendering to it reshapes the self and deepens emotional awareness, guiding them toward a future defined by connection, trust, and growth.

 LYRICS - ENGLISH TRANSLATION (translations by @translatingTXT)